tommasocarraro/NESYKnowledgeTransfer/README.md

 If one wants to perform some hyper-parameter tuning, it can run the `tuning_script.py` script.
 Notice you will have to configure Weights and Biases properly first.
 You can follow [this](https://docs.wandb.ai/quickstart) step-by-step guide.
-The script will run the hyper-parameter tuning for all the models and datasets.
+The script will run the hyper-parameter tuning for all the models on the full datasets (i.e., 100% folds) and the first seed of execution (i.e., seed 0).
+In some cases, it is possible the hyper-parameter tuning gets interrupted by Weights and Biases.
+For this reason, we allow the user to set the sweep ID to restore the tuning from the point it got blocked.
+We apologize for that but the error is due to Weights and Biases servers.

 All the information that is not written in this file can be found in the documentation of the implementation.